ovh/docs/pages/cloud/dedicated/esxi-hardening/guide.en-gb.md

 In particular, this guide explains how to:

-- restrict access to your ESXi server to a specific IP address or network range
+- Restrict access to your ESXi server to a specific IP address or network range.
-- disable services that increase your server's attack surface.
+- Disable services that increase your server's attack surface.

 We will do this using the on-board features offered by VMware, as well as those offered by OVHcloud.

 > [!warning]
 >
-> Recently, ESXi systems fell victim to a flaw that malicious groups exploited very quickly across public networks.
+> Recently, ESXi systems fell victim to a security flaw that malicious groups exploited very quickly across public networks.
 >
 > You can find more information on this attack in [an additional FAQ](https://docs.ovh.com/gb/en/dedicated/esxi-faq/).
 >

-### Security best practices reminder:
+### Security best practices reminder

 - Update your ESXi systems regularly.
-- Restrict access only to trusted IP addresses.
+- Restrict access to trusted IP addresses only.
 - Disable unused ports and services.
 - Ensure access to your servers or network equipment is limited, controlled and protected with strong passwords.
-- Back up your critical data in protected, isolated external disks and backup servers.
+- Back up your critical data to protected, isolated external disks and backup servers.

 **Optional**: